M. P. Moller

 Mathias Peter Møller, commonly known as M.P.
-Möller or Moeller (29 September 1854 – 13 April 1937), was a prolific pipe-organ builder and businessman.
-A native of the Danish island of Bornholm, he emigrated to the United States in 1872 and founded the M.P.
-Moller Pipe Organ Company in Greencastle, Pennsylvania, in 1875.
-The city of Hagerstown, Maryland, took notice of Møller's early successes and induced him to move his business there in 1881 to help make it a viable business center in Western Maryland.
-The company remained in business in Hagerstown until 1992, with hundreds of employees at its peak and a lifetime production of over 12,000 instruments.
+Möller or Moeller (29 September 1854 – 13 April 1937), was a Danish-American pipe organ builder and founder of the M.P.
+Möller Pipe Organ Company.

+Born on the Danish island of Bornholm, he emigrated to the United States in 1872 and founded his first workshop in Greencastle, Pennsylvania, in 1875.
+In 1881, civic leaders in Hagerstown, Maryland persuaded him to relocate the company to support the city's industrial growth.

+The firm became one of the largest pipe-organ manufacturers in the world, producing more than 12,000 instruments before going out of business in 1992.